-Liverpool want Uefa to implement recommendations
+Liverpool call for Uefa action after report on final

-Champions League final: Liverpool want Uefa to 'fully and transparently' implement report recommendations
+Champions League final: Liverpool want Uefa to 'fully & transparently' implement report recommendations

 Last updated on .From the section Liverpool

-Liverpool have called on Uefa to "fully and transparently" implement the recommendations made in an independent report on the events before last season's Champions League final.
+Liverpool want Uefa to "fully and transparently" fulfil recommendations made in an independent report on the events before last season's Champions League final in Paris.

-Fans were penned in and teargassed outside Stade de France in Paris before the match between Liverpool and Real Madrid on 28 May 2022.
+Fans were penned in and teargassed outside Stade de France at the game against Real Madrid on 28 May 2022.

 The report ruled Uefa bore "primary responsibility" for the chaotic scenes, adding it was "remarkable" no-one died.

-Liverpool said "positive and transparent action" must be taken "to ensure there are no more 'near misses'".
+Liverpool said action must be taken "to ensure there are no more near misses".

 The club added the "fundamental safety failings" had "exacerbated the suffering" of the families, friends and survivors of Hillsborough.